How does the Party Registration program work?

 No!
 Anyone who lives off-campus within the Fort Collins community and is 18+ can register their party.

 WHERE can I register my party?

-If this is your first time registering a party, you will need to register with us in person at one of three locations.
-You can either visit the Off-Campus Life office (room 274 in the Lory Student Center), Campus West Connections, or Neighborhood Services.
+If this is your first time registering a party, you will need to register with us in person at one of two locations.
+You can visit us in room 281 in Lory Student Center.

 WHEN can I register my party?